Criticism of Belgian defense armaments investments

 Criticism of Belgian armament is also criticism of European armament, given that Belgium follows NATO's recommendations.

-- If Russia had very expensive modern Leopard tanks, these too would have all been destroyed by American Javelin anti-tank missiles in Ukrainian hands.
+• If Russia had had very expensive modern Leopard tanks, they would also have been shot to pieces by American Javelin anti-tank missiles in Ukrainian hands.

-- NATO's promise to deliver 1 million 155mm grenades to Ukraine within 1 year, of which only 1/3 of the promised number could be delivered.
+• NATO's promise to deliver 1 million 155mm shells to Ukraine within 1 year, of which only 1/3 of the promised number could be delivered.

-A fairly recent example is that expensive F35 fighter jets shot down half-million-euro Sidewinder missiles at Russian drones made of styrofoam and plastic, costing only a few thousand euros.
-The Sidewinder air-to-air missile is an excellent high-tech missile but is very expensive in proportion, the supply of Sidewinder missiles is very limited, and the production time is very long.
+A fairly recent example is that expensive F35 fighter jets have fired half a million Euro Sidewinder missiles at Russian drones made of styrofoam and plastic that cost only a few thousand euros.
+The Sidewinder air-to-air missile is an excellent high-tech missile, but it costs a lot of money in proportion, the supply of Sidewinder missiles is very limited and the production time is very long.
 How quickly can large quantities of Sidewinder missiles be replaced?

-Belgium will have modern F35 fighter jets, the latest new frigates and mine countermeasures vessels, a modern SCORPION light brigade, and modern artillery.
-All very good and expensive equipment but in small quantities!
+Belgium will have modern F35 fighter jets, will have the latest frigates and minehunters, will have a modern SCORPION light brigade, will have modern artillery.
+All very good and expensive equipment, but in small quantities!

-Although Belgium and all of Europe are expanding their military industry, there are no producers (besides Rheinmetall) that can produce large quantities of military equipment as is the case in Russia.
+Although Belgium and the whole of Europe are expanding their military industry, there are no producers (apart from Rheinmetall) that can produce large quantities of military equipment as is the case in Russia.

 The F35 has excellent technical characteristics as an offensive fighter jet but is less suitable as a support aircraft.
 In Ukraine, F16 fighter jets are mainly used to shoot down drones.
-A second type of European-made fighter jet, to support the F35 and to protect Belgian territory against incoming drones, will become a necessity, as the F35 is less suitable for this purpose.
+A second type of European-made fighter jet, to support the F35 with the aim of protecting Belgian territory against incoming drones, will become a necessity given that the F35 is less suitable for this.
+In several countries, Eurofighter Typhoon fighter jets are already being upgraded with new radars that can detect smaller drones.

 Millions of drones

 As an example from Ukraine, a modern army needs millions of drones, both large and small FPV drones.
-It is estimated that Ukraine will be able to produce around 3 million drones per year in 2025.
-Belgium's drone problem is not solved with a few very expensive MQ9 drones.
-Although the Belgian army has its drone general, the industry is totally unprepared to produce thousands of drones, and the operating system of drones is changing rapidly.
-Drones purchased today are already obsolete tomorrow.
-Yet, 70% of casualties on the battlefield are caused by drones.
-The Belgian drone and anti-drone policy will have to evolve further, with drones and anti-drone weapons becoming standard equipment for every soldier.
+It is estimated that Ukraine will be able to produce around 3 million drones per year by 2025.
+The Belgian drone problem will not be solved with a few very expensive MQ9 drones.
+Although the Belgian army has its drone general, the industry is totally unprepared to produce thousands of drones, and the drone control system is changing rapidly.
+The drones purchased today will be obsolete tomorrow.
+Yet 70% of casualties on the battlefield are caused by drones.
+Belgian drone and anti-drone policy will still have to evolve, with drones and anti-drone weapons becoming standard equipment for every soldier.

 Belgian army decides not to buy large quantities of drones yet.

 The Belgian army has decided not to buy thousands of drones.
-Rightly so, although current drones already cause many fatalities, military drones are not yet technically perfected.
+Rightly so, although current drones are already causing many fatalities, military drones are not yet technically mature.
 There are three types of drones:

-FPV drones: The first First Person View drones were Chinese civilian drones that were initially used for reconnaissance and later converted to drop explosives.
-These drones are controlled via a radio signal that can be disrupted, causing the drone to crash uncontrollably.
+FPV drones: The first First Person View drones were Chinese drones from the civilian trade that were first used for reconnaissance and later converted to drop explosives.
+These drones are controlled via a radio signal that can be disrupted, causing the drone to fall uncontrolled.

-Drones with fiber optic cable: Drones with fiber optic cable are the drones currently widely used by the Russians.
-They use a roll with a long, thin fiber optic cable for control, preventing their communication from being disrupted by jammers.
-These drones are very efficient but have their own drawbacks due to the limitations of using a fiber optic cable.
+Drones with fiber optic cable: Drones with fiber optic cable are the fiberoptic drones that are currently widely used by the Russians.
+They use a reel with a long thin fiber optic cable for control, meaning their communication cannot be disrupted by a jammer.
+These drones are very efficient but have their own disadvantage due to the limitations of using a fiber optic cable.

-AI drones: Artificial Intelligence has also started its rise in military drones.
-The onboard neural networks of the latest drones can determine the threat from the enemy and act accordingly, either by sending a signal to a home base or by taking the initiative to eliminate the threat themselves.
-These new drones are just one step away from a "Terminator drone".
-But it is the future that is approaching us.
+AI drones: Artificial Intelligence has also started its advance in military drones.
+The onboard neural networks of the latest drones can determine the threat from the enemy and act on it, either by sending a signal to a home base or by taking initiative and eliminating the threat themselves.
+These new drones are just one step away from a "Terminator drone."
+But it is the future that is coming upon us.
 This new type of drone is still under development, but the first prototypes are already being tested in Ukraine.

 Perhaps it seems wise not to buy thousands of (old) drones.
 But military training and NATO maneuvers where tanks still drive around and infantry still trains with techniques from the nineties are no longer credible without large-scale use of drones.
-Large amounts of training with drones would make training more realistic and encourage the development of anti-drone systems.
+Large amounts of drone training would make the training more realistic and encourage the development of anti-drone systems.

 155mm cannons